cruel-intentions/devshell-files/examples/readme/installation.md

 echo 'experimental-features = nix-command flakes' >> ~/.config/nix/nix.conf
 ```

-### New projects:
+- New projects:

-- Create a new project: `nix flake new -t "github:cruel-intentions/devshell-files" my-project`
+  - Run `nix flake new -t github:cruel-intentions/devshell-files my-project`
-- Add `my-project` to a git repository
+  - Add `my-project` to a git

-### Existing projects:
+- Existing projects:

-- In your project run `nix flake new -t "github:cruel-intentions/devshell-files" ./`
+  - In your project run `nix flake new -t github:cruel-intentions/devshell-files ./`
-- Add flake.nix, flake.lock and project.nix to a git repository
+  - Add flake.nix, flake.lock and project.nix to a git

-### Usage
+- Usage:

-- To create your static files, run `nix develop` in your project directory
+  - Run `nix develop` to generate files